How far do Unilever shares need to fall to improve women’s rights in Kenya? - African Business

 What do PG Tips, Lipton, and Sainsbury’s Red Label have in common?
 They are all popular tea brands found in most UK supermarkets.
-But what the average British consumer doesn’t know is that the tea they drink was harvested on farms in Kenya where women workers may be experiencing sexual abuse by their supervisors, according to a report televised by the BBC on 20 February.
+But what the average British consumer doesn’t know is that some of this tea was harvested on farms in Kenya where women workers are experiencing sexual abuse by their supervisors, according to a report televised by the BBC on 20 February.

 The documentary contained disturbing footage made by an undercover reporter posing as a plantation worker.
 In one scene an independent recruiter for a farm owned by James Finlay & Co is shown pinning her against a window and asking her to undress during a job interview.